openresty/lua-nginx-module/README.markdown

 The `value` argument inserted can be Lua booleans, numbers, strings, or `nil`.
 Their value type will also be stored into the dictionary and the same data type can be retrieved later via the [get](#ngxshareddictget) method.

 The optional `exptime` argument specifies expiration time (in seconds) for the inserted key-value pair.
 The time resolution is `0.001` seconds.
-If the `exptime` takes the value `0` (which is the default), then the item will never be expired.
+If the `exptime` takes the value `0` (which is the default), then the item will never expire.

 The optional `flags` argument specifies a user flags value associated with the entry to be stored.
 It can also be retrieved later with the value.
 The user flags is stored as an unsigned 32-bit integer internally.
 Defaults to `0`.
 The user flags argument was first introduced in the `v0.5.0rc2` release.